gianmarcoian/Face-Detection-models-comparison/README.md

 In this repository, you can find:
 - `report.docx`: This document illustrates the results of the study conducted.
 - `notebook.ipynb`: The Python notebook containing the code.
-The following are for face detection in real-tima-> video
 - cvlibtest.py
 - dnntest.py
 - mtcnntest.py
 - haarcascadetest.py

-I hope to update this repository in the future as I plan to work more frequently on this matter.
+The last 4 python scripts (ending with test) are  for face detection in real-time-> video I hope to update this repository in the future as I plan to work more frequently on this matter.
 This was my very first approach to this field, and I look forward to enhancing and expanding upon it.
 ## How to Use
 To replicate the results or experiment with the code, you can follow these steps: